 The Duration subfield in the Availability Window Information field indicates the duration of the corresponding Availability Window in units of 100 µs (giving it a value from 0 to ~12.7 ms).
 The value of 0 is Reserved. (#1367, #1373)

-The Passive TB Ranging Availability Window bit is set to 1 to signal that this Availability Window Information field signals parameters for an availability window in which Passive TB Ranging is being performed; otherwise this bit is set to 0. (#1646)

 The Periodicity subfield in an Availability Window Information subfield indicates the periodicity of that availability window in units of the value of the Beacon Interval field in the most recent beacon sent by the RSTA (Giving it a value from 0 to ~25.5 s when the beacon interval is 100 TU). (#1376)

 TGaz Editor: Add this paragraph and “Figure 9-788yyy—Passive Availability Window Information field format” on page 72 (line 1) as follows:

+When the Passive TB Ranging Availability Window subfield is set to one, the format of each Availability Window Information subfield is shown in Figure 9-788yyy (Passive Availability Window Information field format).

 B0 B15 B16 B22 B23 B24 B31 B32 B39